GaleAdmin-Kore/docs/docs/ai-for-process/apis/apis-list/export-a-tool.md

   <tr>
    <td><strong>action</strong>
    </td>
-   <td>The action that is performed on the tool.
+   <td>The action that is performed on the workflow.
    </td>
    <td>String
    </td>